 - Trappist® beers, Trappist® cheeses, Trappist® bread, Trappist® cookies/biscuits, Trappist® chocolate, Trappist® jam, and Trappist® honey from Koningshoeven Abbey, Tilburg (NL)

 - Trappist® liqueurs and Trappist® beers from Stift Engelszell, Engelhartszell (AT)

 - Trappist® cheeses from Mont-des-Cats Abbey, Godewaersvelde (FR)

-- Trappist® beer from Maria Toevlucht Abbey, Zundert (NL)
+- Trappist® beers from Maria Toevlucht Abbey, Zundert (NL)

 - Trappist® beer from Saint Joseph’s Abbey, Spencer (USA)

-- Trappist® beer Tre Fontane Abbey, Rome (IT)
+- Trappist® beers Tre Fontane Abbey, Rome (IT)

 - Trappist® beer from Mount Saint Bernard Abbey, Leicester (UK)